Fanreza/rainbow-auto-installer/README.md

-# 1 Click Garap Rainbow Protocol
+# 1 Click Garap Rainbow Protocol ( Ubuntu 22 Version )

 > Created by [Brian](x.com/brianeedsleep), Make sure you have joined [Airdrop Sultan](< t.me/airdropsultanindonesia>) to get more